E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Introduction

 \section{Introduction}

-Network attacks have significantly increased over the last few years, both in terms of frequency and level of sophistication.
-Network intrusion detection systems (NIDSs), which are placed at strategic points within the network to monitor traffic, are an important tool for the detection and mitigation of network-based cyber attacks.
-There are two main types of NIDS, signature based and anomaly detection based systems.
-A signature based NIDS relies on a pre-installed set of attack signatures, which are compared and pattern-matched with the monitored network traffic in order to detect attacks.
-As a result, this type of NIDS can effectively detect known attacks, with a relatively low false alarm rate, but it is significantly less effective in detecting new attacks or variants of existing attacks.
-In contrast, anomaly detection based systems have the potential to detect intrusions by detecting deviations from the regular traffic patterns in the network.
-Over the last few years, there has been great progress in the application of new Machine Learning (ML) models and techniques, in particular deep learning based approaches, for the development of new NIDS solutions.
-Several recently proposed ML-based NIDSs have achieved a high performance for the detection and identification of network attacks \cite{Ullah, ALDWAIRI2018111, Mohammad}.
+IoT network attacks have significantly increased over the last few years, both in terms of frequency and level of sophistication.
+IoT networks consist of many interconnected devices, including cameras, temperature sensors, smart TV, wireless printer, and other edge devices that require network connectivity \cite{ghasempour2019internet}.
+Cybercriminals can compromise and exploit IoT networks to perform malicious activities such as IoT ransomware, Botnet DDoS attacks.
+NIDSs, which are placed at strategic points within the IoT network to monitor traffic, are an important tool for the detection and mitigation of network-based cyber attacks.
+There are two main types of NIDS, signature-based and intrusion detection-based systems.
+A signature-based NIDS relies on a pre-installed set of attack signatures, which are compared and pattern-matched with the monitored network traffic in order to detect attacks.
+As a result, this type of NIDS can effectively detect known attacks with a relatively low false alarm rate, but they are significantly less effective in detecting new attacks or variants of existing attacks.
+In contrast, intrusion detection-based systems have the potential to detect intrusions by detecting deviations from the regular traffic patterns in the network.
+Over the last few years, there has been great progress in the application of new Machine Learning (ML) models and techniques, in particular deep learning-based approaches, for the development of new NIDS solutions.

-In this paper, we are exploring the use of Graph Neural Networks (GNNs), a relatively new sub-field of deep neural networks, for network intrusion detection.
+In this paper, we are exploring the use of GNNs, a relatively new sub-field of deep neural networks for IoT network intrusion detection.
 GNNs are tailored to applications with graph-structured data, such as social sciences, chemistry, and telecommunications, and are able to leverage the inherent structure of the graph data by building relational inductive biases into the deep learning architecture.
-This provides the ability to learn, reason and generalise from the graph data, inspired by the concept of message propagation~\cite{gnn_suv}.
+This provides the ability to learn, reason, and generalise from the graph data, inspired by the concept of message propagation~\cite{gnn_suv}.